 Measure Details How did you spend your service pupil premium allocation last academic year?
 Technology to support remote learning - in consultation with our service families as to how to best support.
+Support for challenging more able in Maths - Y2.
+Access to Activities over the school holidays.
 What was the impact of that spending on service pupil premium eligible pupils?
 Children were able to access daily teaching and learning through the use of appropriate technology.
+Enriched Y2 mathematical curriculum.